nikozdev/somigame/doc/readme.md

 > > animation should be skippable
 - text alignment relative to different parts of a text label
 > i want each glyph to align like all my quads do with pivots and rposes
-- visual value
-> i need a value that would let me decide if i should draw an entity
-> i think it should be a number
-> > because there can be many hiding/showing factors
-> for 0 - do not care, just draw it if nothing else is against
-> if this is negative value - we always hide the object
-> if this is a positive value - we always show the object
-- vrange
-> visual range component to hide covering tiles above
-> at least i need this to display the main hero under tiles
-> itterate over all entities in vrange-x-vrange square
-> > hide the ones that have x\*x + y\*y > r\*r
-- the difference in z axis should change global positions
-> z value higher than the hero's z value increases y by 1 tile height
-> z value lower than the hero's z value decreases y by 1 tile height
 ### world
-- tiles should have all entities located on them like family followers
-> this will help me to get access to all entities on the tilemap
 - other than tiles and the main hero, we should have other objects
 > monsters
 > critters